Unity-Technologies/SyntheticHomes/README.md

 * Pixel word position
 * Camera position and properties

+## How to Use

+Head over to the [Releases](https://github.com/Unity-Technologies/SyntheticHomes/releases) page and download the latest build.
+Once the archive is extracted, you can simply double click `SyntheticHomes.exe` to run the application with its default settings.
+A window will be opened and frames will start to be randomized and rendered.
+Each final frame will take a while to render as we accumulate multiple frames to achieve high quality path traced results.

+By default, the generated dataset will be located at `%USERPROFILE%\AppData\LocalLow\UnityTechnologies\SyntheticHomes`.
+You can browse through the dataset while the generator is running.

+Alternatively, you can supply command line arguments and an optional JSON configuration file to modify various settings of your run.

 ## Command Line Arguments
 * `--scenario-config-file=<path-to-json-file>`
   * Supply a configuration file to control various parameters related to rendering and randomization.
 See below for Instructions.